Obstructions to the existence of M{\o}ller maps: M ller maps for classical field theories

 It remains to identify $\widetilde{\delta}_1\vert_{(\mathsf{H}\FFF^\prime)^1}$ with the transpose of the transfer $\widetilde{\ell}_2$ of the $\ell_2$ bracket to $\mathsf{H}\FFF^{-1}$, see \eqref{eqn:transferell2}.
 For this we recall that $\FFF^{-1}$ is always a nuclear Fr\'echet space in our setup, and hence so is the closed subspace $\ker(\dd: \FFF^{-1} \to \FFF^0)\subseteq \FFF^{-1}$.
 (Metrizability and completeness are manifestly preserved when restricting to a closed subspace.
 For nuclearity see e.g.\ \cite[Corollary 21.2.3]{Jarchow}.)
 Recalling that $\FFF$ is concentrated in degrees $\{-1,0,\ldots,N\}$ and that $\mathsf{H}\FFF$ has a trivial differential, one realizes that the continuous deformation retract $(k,q,w)$ yields a topological linear isomorphism $\mathsf{H}\FFF^{-1} \cong \ker(\dd: \FFF^{-1} \to \FFF^0)$ given by the corestriction of $k$.
 It then follows that $\mathsf{H}\FFF^{-1}$ is a nuclear Fr\'echet space too.
 Using a result of Grothendieck, see e.g.\ \cite[Theorem 21.5.9]{Jarchow}, we obtain topological linear isomorphisms $\textstyle{\widehat{\bigwedge}^2}\,\big(\FFF^\prime\big)^1 = \textstyle{\widehat{\bigwedge}^2}\,\big(\FFF^{-1}\big)^\prime \cong \big(\textstyle{\widehat{\bigwedge}^2}\,\FFF^{-1}\big)^\prime$ and $\textstyle{\widehat{\bigwedge}^2}\,(\mathsf{H}\FFF^\prime)^1 = \textstyle{\widehat{\bigwedge}^2}\,(\mathsf{H}\FFF^{-1})^\prime \cong \big(\textstyle{\widehat{\bigwedge}^2}\,\mathsf{H}\FFF^{-1}\big)^\prime$, which allow us to identify the completed exterior power of the strong dual with the strong dual of the completed exterior power.
 (See also the topological linear isomorphism in \eqref{eqn:elltranspose} and the subsequent paragraph explaining its construction.)
 Through these topological linear isomorphisms we recognize that the continuous linear map $\widetilde{\delta}_1\vert_{(\mathsf{H}\FFF^\prime)^1} = {\widetilde{\ell}_2}^\prime$ is the transpose of $\widetilde{\ell}_2$.
 Because $\widetilde{\ell}_2 \neq 0$ is non-vanishing by hypothesis, $\widetilde{\delta}_1\vert_{(\mathsf{H}\FFF^\prime)^1} \neq 0$ and hence also $\widetilde{\delta} \neq 0$ does not vanish.
 Therefore, M{\o}ller maps do not exist under the hypotheses of this theorem. \end{proof}

 \begin{ex} The goal of this example is to show that Theorem \ref{theo:FTnonexistence} applies to non-Abelian Chern-Simons theory from Examples \ref{ex:CS} and \ref{ex:CS2} on a product manifold $M = \bbR \times \Sigma$, where $\Sigma$ is a closed (i.e.\ compact and without boundary) $2$-manifold.
-This will imply that M{\o}ller maps do not exist for non-Abelian Chern-Simons theory on such product $3$-manifolds $M=\bbR \times \Sigma$.
+This will imply that M{\o}ller maps do not exist for non-Abelian Chern-Simons theory, treated perturbatively around the trivial background solution, on such product $3$-manifolds $M=\bbR \times \Sigma$.
 (See Remark \ref{rem:noncompact} below for a comment on the case of non-compact $\Sigma$.) \sk

 Our strategy is to construct the continuous deformation retract required by Theorem \ref{theo:FTnonexistence} as the composition of two simpler continuous deformation retracts.
 In the first step, we use the Poincar{\'e} lemma to construct a continuous deformation retract from $\FFF_{\mathrm{CS}}$ to the cochain complex of nuclear Fr\'echet spaces